So I managed to write a chapter for this story while writing my Christmas one (which should be up on time I HOPE). :D Aren't I awesome? .

 And before she knew it she had raised her hands and shredded the form he had signed into pieces right in front of him before she let out an angry huff and walked away from his classroom in furious, fast steps.

 He didn't think she could finish his class with an A?
 Well they'd just see about that wouldn't they?

 "Who they hell does he think he is?
 I'll show him!
 I'll take his class and do well and not just get an A I'll get an A+!"
 Sam thought, gritting her teeth as she left the room with her nostrils flaring and the vein on her forehead pulsating with pure, unhampered rage.

 When the door slammed shut and she had fully exited his premises Scam kept his eyes on the doorway for a moment just staring at it before a tiny smirk of victory formed on his lips and he let out a small amused chuckle before turning back to his desk and continuing on with his day.

 Darn it this is way longer than I wanted it to be. :( But I had to put in the long explanation as to how Scam is allowed to be out so that's why it happened.
 Ugh sorry!

 On another note…it's been a while since I had to whip out my Criminal Code for a fic lolll.

 Anyway!
 Sorry for the insanely long amount of time it took for me to update this.
 I hope this was at least a somewhat enjoyable chapter though.
-If it isn't so funny yet, that's only because this is the 2nd chapter only, the fun begins now that Sam has (unwittingly) chosen to stay in Scam's class.
+The real fun begins now that Sam has (unwittingly) chosen to stay in Scam's class.
 XD

 Please, please, please drop me a review and tell me what you think if you're still reading this story so I know I still have people reading it and should keep writing it.
 If no one is then I probably won't keep updating it lol.